Breast Density &

 The images to the right show the four levels of density, called BI-RADS A, B, C, D and the appearance of a cancer in each backgrounds.
 Notice how the cancer in the far right image is getting hard to see.
 Women with dense breasts make up 50% of all women.

-What tests are recommended for breast cancer screening?
+What tests are recommended for

 Most medical organizations recommend women with an average risk of breast cancer consider regular mammogram testing beginning at age 40 and consider repeating the screening annually.